 - inferring or generalizing

-Some examples of experiential learning are field trips, simulations, experiments, games, role-playing, model building and surveys.
+Some examples of experiential learning are field trips, simulations, experiments, games, role-playing, model building using authentic workplace materials, job placements and surveys.

 - Independent Study involves the learners studying on their own under the guidance or supervision of an instructor.
 This strategy fosters the development of individual student initiative, self-reliance and self-improvement.
 Independent study may also involve learning in peer partnership or as part of a small group.
 Examples include essay research and writing, computer-assisted instruction, journals and packaged learning materials.